2021 San Jose shooting: Immediate aftermath

 At 7:12 a.m., the sheriff's office instructed the public to stay away from the vicinity of the facility.
 At 8:08 a.m., the gunman was confirmed to be down.
 He had fired a total of 39 rounds from three semiautomatic handguns, and had been carrying 32 high-capacity magazines, some with 12 rounds and others with 15.

 About 40 people were rescued from the area by law enforcement.
 Police received reports of explosive devices inside the building, prompting a bomb squad to investigate.
 A locker belonging to the gunman was found to contain suspected materials for bombs and detonator cords, which were later deemed not to be dangerous.
 Agents from the FBI and the Bureau of Alcohol, Tobacco, Firearms and Explosives also responded.
 The FBI led the shooting site investigation, which concluded on May 31.

-Sheriff's deputies searched the gunman's house for three days, finding a total of 12 guns, 25,000 rounds of ammunition, and a dozen Molotov cocktails.
+Sheriff's deputies conducted a 3-day search of the gunman's house, finding a total of 12 firearms, 25,000 rounds of ammunition, and a dozen Molotov cocktails.
 As a precaution, bomb technicians also detonated a suspicious device at the house, using a specialized containing device that prevents the spread of shrapnel, but it turned out to be inert.

 Victims

 There were ten fatalities in the shooting, including Cassidy.
 All were male VTA employees.
-Their ages ranged from 29 to 63 years old, and many of them were longtime employees.
-The victims names were Paul Delacruz Megia, 42; Taptejdeep Singh, 36; Adrian Balleza, 29; Jose Dejesus Hernandez, 35; Timothy Michael Romo, 49; Michael Joseph Rudometkin, 40; Abdolvahab Alaghmandan, 63, Lars Kepler Lane, 63, and Alex Ward Fritch, 49.
-Eight people, including the gunman, died at the scene, while two of the victims were rushed to Santa Clara Valley Medical Center in critical condition, but one was declared dead upon arrival and the other died later that day.
-Six of the victims died in Building B, while the other three died at Building A. Before their deaths, some of the victims had led coworkers to safety.
+Their ages ranged from 29 to 63, and many of them were longtime VTA employees.
+The victims names were Paul Delacruz Megia, 42; Taptejdeep Singh, 36; Adrian Balleza, 29; Jose Dejesus Hernandez, 35; Timothy Michael Romo, 49; Michael Joseph Rudometkin, 40; Abdolvahab Alaghmandan, 63; Lars Kepler Lane, 63; and Alex Ward Fritch, 49.
+Eight people, including the gunman, died at the scene.
+Two of the victims were rushed to Santa Clara Valley Medical Center in critical condition, but one was declared dead upon arrival and the other died later that day.
+Six of the victims were struck in Building B, and the other three were in Building A. Prior to their deaths, some of the victims had led coworkers to safety.

-Autopsy reports confirmed that the manner of death for all nine victims was Homicide, and that the cause of death for all nine victims was multiple gunshot wounds.
+Autopsy reports confirmed that the manner of death for all nine victims was homicide, and that the cause of death for all nine victims was multiple gunshot wounds.

-It was the deadliest mass shooting in the history of the Bay Area, exceeding the death toll of the 101 California Street shooting that occurred at a law firm in San Francisco in 1993, in which nine people including the gunman were killed.
+It is the deadliest mass shooting in the history of the Bay Area, exceeding the death toll of the 101 California Street shooting that occurred at a law firm in San Francisco in 1993, in which nine people including the gunman were killed.

-In August 2021, a railyard employee who had witnessed the shooting died by suicide on his first day back to work following the shooting.
+In August 2021, a railyard employee who witnessed the shooting died by suicide on his first day back to work following the shooting.
+His death, if counted as a fatality, raises the death toll to 11.